aylinkarapanar/aylinkarapanar/README.md

 - Aylin Karapanar
 - Based in Leiden, the Netherlands
-- First-year M.Sc.
+- Second-year M.Sc.
 Statistics and Data Science student at Leiden University
 - B.Sc.
 Psychology graduate from Leiden University